 If your parents live within 30 miles of campus, you’re welcome to commute.
 It doesn’t mean you have to.
 By covering a big chunk of the tuition bill, sometimes a Carthage scholarship frees up a family’s budget to afford residence hall housing.
 At Carthage, 70% of students live on campus, and living in a residence hall can provide you with some of the most memorable moments of your college experience.

 Not every talented musician wants to make a career of it.
 Some simply want to keep performing and honing their skills in choirs or instrumental ensembles.
 The Carthage Music Department gets it.
 That’s why a limited number of Music Scholarships from $1,000 to $13,000 are available to non-music majors who show excellent potential.

 6. Automatic Money

-That’s right, you don’t have to apply for this scholarship — it’s automatic!
-Carthage awards merit scholarships up to $21,000 annually to qualified students at the time of admission, eliminating the need for an additional application.
-These scholarships are based on grades and standardized test scores, and are completely funded by Carthage.
+Carthage awards automatic merit scholarships (non-need-based grants) to incoming freshmen at the time of admission, eliminating the need for an additional application.
+These scholarships are based on grades and standardized test scores and are completely funded by Carthage.

 7. Not just for freshmen